Rayhunter

 Now you can root your device and install Rayhunter by running:

-cargo build --bin rootshell --target armv7-unknown-linux-musleabihf --release
+cargo build --bin rootshell --target armv7-unknown-linux-musleabihf --profile firmware

 cargo run --bin installer orbic